rapid7/insightconnect-plugins/check_point_sandblast/help.md

 ## Troubleshooting

-For the local version of Check Point SandBlast, using the query report action the hash must be SHA1
+When using the local version of Check Point SandBlast the query report action must take a SHA1 hash

 # Version History